dcaffer07/Arduino.cc-review-E2/README.md

 [Image credit goes to Wieselly](https://hackster.imgix.net/uploads/attachments/1144713/led_light_ll76wHKBOA.gif?auto=compress&gifq=35&w=680&h=510&fit=max)

 #### Reflection
-> This assigjment was interesting because we were able to incorperate new coding and wiring methods.
+> This assignment was interesting because we were able to incorperate new coding and wiring methods.
 That of course can be challenging however it was proballby my favorite assignment so far. some takeways...
 > - Potentiometer- potential energy, if A0 (analog read) interperites greater umph via turn of potentiometer and vice versa.
 > - When printing things make sure to be soecific about what is being printed in terms of lik "" for simplicity and effectiveness.
 > - When writing... do not overthink, i initially overthought this howver after having been walked through it its not complicated so don't make it complicated.